johnbrett/hapi-auth-bearer-token/README.md

 This project is actively maintained and has 100% unit test coverage.
 If you have any problems using it or have any feature requests, please raise an issue.
 Please star if using, so I know where to focus time spent on open source work.

-*Breaking Changes: As of 2.0.0, Using `this` inside of validateFunc now maps to the request object.
-This has been previously requested, and allows for more flexibility in specifying auth for specific routes or request options.*

 Bearer authentication requires validating a token passed in by either the bearer authorization header, or by an access_token query parameter.
 The `'bearer-access-token'` scheme takes the following options:

 - `validateFunc` - (required) a token lookup and validation function with the signature `function(token, callback)` where: